GabeScott/standard-works-vault/General Conference/2004 October - In the Strength of the Lord.md

 # In the Strength of the Lord

-*By David A. Bednar - Of the Quorum of the Twelve Apostles*
+By Elder David A. Bednar - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2004 General Conference*

+>*In the strength of the Lord we can do and endure and overcome all things.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/10/in-the-strength-of-the-lord?lang=eng)

 Brothers and sisters, my heart is filled to overflowing, my mind is spinning, my knees are weak and wobbly, and I find that words are totally inadequate to communicate effectively the feelings and thoughts I desire to share with you.
 I pray for and invite the companionship of the Holy Ghost for me and for you as I speak with you briefly this Sabbath morning.

-In the hours since President Hinckley extended this new call to serve, I have heeded the admonition of Nephi to “liken all scriptures unto us” (1 Ne.
-19:23) with a greater sense of purpose and intensity than I have ever done before.
+In the hours since President Hinckley extended this new call to serve, I have heeded the admonition of Nephi to “liken all scriptures unto us” ([[1 Nephi 19.23|1 Nephi 19:23]]) with a greater sense of purpose and intensity than I have ever done before.

-I have reflected on the teaching of Paul that “God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty” (1 Cor.
-1:27).
+I have reflected on the teaching of Paul that “God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty” ([[1 Corinthians 1.27|1 Corinthians 1:27]]).
 This morning I take great comfort in knowing that I am one of the truly weak things of the world.

 I have pondered the instruction of Jacob as contained in the Book of Mormon:

 “Wherefore, we search the prophets, and we have many revelations and the spirit of prophecy; and having all these witnesses we obtain a hope, and our faith becometh unshaken, insomuch that we truly can command in the name of Jesus and the very trees obey us, or the mountains, or the waves of the sea.

-“Nevertheless, the Lord God showeth us our weakness that we may know that it is by his grace, and his great condescensions unto the children of men, that we have power to do these things” (Jacob 4:6–7).
+“Nevertheless, the Lord God showeth us our weakness that we may know that it is by his grace, and his great condescensions unto the children of men, that we have power to do these things” ([[Jacob 4.6|Jacob 4:6–7]][[Jacob 4.7|]]).

-Brothers and sisters, please pay particular attention to the word grace as it is used in the verse I just read.
-In the Bible Dictionary we learn that the word grace frequently is used in the scriptures to connote a strengthening or enabling power:
+Brothers and sisters, please pay particular attention to the word *grace* as it is used in the verse I just read.
+In the Bible Dictionary we learn that the word *grace* frequently is used in the scriptures to connote a strengthening or enabling power:

 “The main idea of the word is divine means of help or strength, given through the bounteous mercy and love of Jesus Christ.

-“...
-It is likewise through the grace of the Lord that individuals, through faith in the atonement of Jesus Christ and repentance of their sins, receive strength and assistance to do good works that they otherwise would not be able to maintain if left to their own means.
+“… It is likewise through the grace of the Lord that individuals, through faith in the atonement of Jesus Christ and repentance of their sins, receive strength and assistance to do good works that they otherwise would not be able to maintain if left to their own means.
 This grace is an enabling power that allows men and women to lay hold on eternal life and exaltation after they have expended their own best efforts” (p.
 697).

 Thus, the enabling and strengthening aspect of the Atonement helps us to see and to do and to become good in ways that we could never recognize or accomplish with our limited mortal capacity.
 I testify and witness that the enabling power of the Savior’s Atonement is real.
 Without that strengthening power of the Atonement, I could not stand before you this morning.

 Can we sense the grace and strengthening power of Christ in the testimony of Ammon?
-“Yea, I know that I am nothing; as to my strength I am weak; therefore I will not boast of myself, but I will boast of my God, for in his strength I can do all things; yea, behold, many mighty miracles we have wrought in this land, for which we will praise his name forever” (Alma 26:12).
+“Yea, I know that I am nothing; as to my strength I am weak; therefore I will not boast of myself, but I will boast of my God, for in his strength I can do all things; yea, behold, many mighty miracles we have wrought in this land, for which we will praise his name forever” ([[Alma 26.12|Alma 26:12]]).
 Truly, brothers and sisters, in the strength of the Lord we can do and endure and overcome all things.

 As I walked out of the Church Administration Building after my interview with President Hinckley on Friday afternoon, I recalled the words of Enoch:

 “And when Enoch had heard these words, he bowed himself to the earth, before the Lord, and spake before the Lord, saying: Why is it that I have found favor in thy sight, and am but a lad, and all the people hate me; for I am slow of speech; wherefore am I thy servant?

 “And the Lord said unto Enoch: Go forth and do as I have commanded thee, and no man shall pierce thee.
-Open thy mouth, and it shall be filled, and I will give thee utterance, for all flesh is in my hands, and I will do as seemeth me good” (Moses 6:31–32).
+Open thy mouth, and it shall be filled, and I will give thee utterance, for all flesh is in my hands, and I will do as seemeth me good” ([[Moses 6.31|Moses 6:31–32]][[Moses 6.32|]]).

 For all of us who feel unprepared and overwhelmed and unequal to a new calling or responsibility, the promise of the Lord to Enoch is equally applicable.
 The promise was true in Enoch’s day, and it is true today.